gparatore123/nightmare/modules/06-ROP/unit_07.md

 ```

 Notice the `0xdeadbeef`.
 This is because the gadget to set eax comes
-with some added bagage, namely a bunch of extra pop's that have to be
+with some added baggage, namely a bunch of extra pop's that have to be
 handled.
 These pop's will clear the stack of values, so we need to add
 some values on the stack, 0xdeadbeef's, so we don't interfere with the
 rest of the chain.

 ## Executing the ROP Chain

-One problem with ROP chains is that they are long, much longer then
+One problem with ROP chains is that they are long, much longer than
 something we can just casually type on the command line.
 It then makes
 sense to store it in a file, and python is the right tool for the job.